 Alvord Court Apartments, Tucson, AZ

 Construction to develop 1.26 acres of vacant land in Tucson, AZ into quality energy efficient housing for persons with disabilities was completed in February 2016.
 The 25 housing units were completed using Universal Design Standards to make all units accessible.
-The project provides on-site support services and/or access to the programs, services and neighborhood amenities needed by this population.
+The project provides on-site tenant services and/or access to the programs, services and neighborhood amenities needed by this population.
 Amenities include a community center, community garden, large porches on each floor, an elevator, laundry facilities, food pantry, outdoor grill and patio, tenant services, and a courtyard.
 The project was awarded funding from the City of Tucson, Arizona Department of Housing, Pima County and the Federal Home Loan Bank of San Francisco.